devopsgroup-io/catapult/README.md

 Catapult supports the following software:

-* Any website without a database dependancy built in PHP
+* Any website without a database dependency built in PHP
 * CodeIgniter 2.x
 * Drupal 6.x, Drupal 7.x
     * as required by Drush 7.0.0-rc1